Elmwood Infant School and Nursery is now open to all pupils. Please send your child to school as normal.

-If a member of your household tests positive for Covid-19 please continue to let the school know either by phoning and speaking to someone – 020 8689 7681 – or emailing: firstname.lastname@example.org.
+If your child and/or a member of your household tests positive for Covid-19 please continue to let the school know either by phoning and speaking to someone – 020 8689 7681 – or emailing: firstname.lastname@example.org.

 This is particularly important if you receive a result over the weekend.